 Uruguay became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Smoke Free Places: Smoking is prohibited in all enclosed public places, enclosed workplaces, and public transportation.
+Smoking is prohibited in all enclosed public places, enclosed workplaces, and public transportation.
 In addition, smoking is prohibited within the outdoor premises of health and educational institutions.

 Decree No. 284/008 authorized the MoPH to issue regulations that prescribe and update health warnings on tobacco packaging every 12 months.
 Pursuant to this mandate, the MoPH has issued several ordinances on pack warnings.
 Ordinance No. 466 regulates the content, placement and appearance of health warnings on tobacco product packaging.
 Ordinance No. 514 further elaborates the ban on misleading tobacco packaging and labeling (pursuant to Law No. 18.256) by mandating that every brand of tobacco product may have only one form of packaging presentation.
 MoPH Decree No. 287-009 increased the size of pack warnings from 50 percent (as originally authorized by Law No. 18.256) to 80 percent.
-Most recently, Ordinance No. 993 prescribes the content for the seventh round of health warnings.
+Most recently, Ordinance No. 83 prescribes the content for the eighth round of health warnings.
 In addition, Law No. 18.256 was amended by Law No. 19.723 to require the plain packaging of tobacco products once in effect in December 2019.
 Decree No. 120/2019 contains additional details about plain packaging requirements.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts were consulted for the review.